foundriesio/docs/source/porting-guide/pg-spl.rst

 generation and signing of the FIT image components.
-If SPL is not yet supported, the user can enable it following `U-Boot documentation and guidelines <https://github.com/ARM-software/u-boot/blob/master/doc/README.SPL>`_ and append it to their U-Boot porting or contact Foundries.io support for guidance.
+If SPL is not yet supported, the user can enable it following `U-Boot documentation and guidelines <https://github.com/ARM-software/u-boot/blob/master/doc/README.SPL>`_ and append it to their U-Boot porting, or contact Foundries.io support for guidance.

 Next, review the board-specific U-Boot patches and align them with the respective u-boot-fio version.
 Commits can be applied with git rebase or git cherry-pick on top of the ``u-boot-fio`` branch.
-The patches can be copied to appropriate directory under ``meta-subscriber-overrides`` and included in a u-boot-fio bbappend file.
+The patches can be copied to the appropriate directory under ``meta-subscriber-overrides`` and included in a u-boot-fio .bbappend file.
 Devtool can be used during the process, as described in the Yocto Project documentation:

 .. prompt:: bash host:~$